-The disclosure requirement is clearly stated in the contract of employment but should be explicitly stated during the selection process.
+13.7 The disclosure requirement is clearly stated in the contract of employment but should be explicitly stated during the selection process.
 This gives the candidate the opportunity to raise any known issues themselves before and during the interview.

-All references received electronically should be checked to ensure that these originate from a legitimate source e.g., checking they are not sent from a personal email address.
+13.8 All references received electronically should be checked to ensure that these originate from a legitimate source e.g. checking they are not sent from a personal email address.

-All references received should be cross checked back with the candidate’s application form to ensure that there are no discrepancies.
+13.9 All references received should be cross checked back with the candidate’s application form to ensure that there are no discrepancies.
 Where there are, these should be clarified with the candidate.